Words and pics by Erin and Steve Berard

 On July 19, 2014’s Stage 14, the peloton will ride 177km from Grenoble to Risoul climbing three HC climbs: the Col du Lautaret (34 km at 3.9 percent average grade), the Col d’Izoard (19km at 6 percent average grade), and up to Risoul (12.6km at 6.9 percent average grade).

-What faces the peloton next July 19.
-Erin and Steve would take on ‘just’ the Col d’Izoard & Risoul
+What faces the peloton on July 19.
+Erin and Steve would take on ‘just’ the Col d’Izoard & Risoul on this particular day

 Col d’Izoard – Start from Briançon, France

 The road to Col d’Izoard leaves the quaint neighborhood of cafés and shops in Briançon then turns right and starts rising abruptly as you rise out of the city proper.
 You gain elevation fairly quickly and are soon overlooking the city.
 Hopefully you haven’t just wolfed down too many ‘pains au chocolat’ or espressos before you hit this climb because it’s a far from easy start.

 Mercifully, it levels off to an average of 5 percent for the first 10km of the climb and soon you find yourself in a true alpine landscape.

 For us the views on this autumn day were spectacular.
 We were surrounded by Alpine Larches which are amazing conifer trees which turn a beautiful orange and lose their leaves in the fall.

 Here is where the climb picks up, time to stand up!

 What the first half of this climb spares, you pay for dearly in the second half as it rises to just under 9 percent the rest of the way to the summit.